 CRF Learning builds on CRF's unique blend of research and practical experience to deliver leading edge development for the HR profession.
 Its suite of face-to-face and online Open Programmes engages specific HR communities to improve their effectiveness in impacting their organisational performance.
 Bespoke Programmes offer custom team solutions tailored to the specific requirements and context of the organisation.
-New for 2021, On Demand Programmes include a suite of online courses that enable aspirational HR professionals who are building careers to learn at their own pace, enhancing the breadth and depth of their HR and business knowledge.
+On Demand Courses are a suite of online courses that enable aspirational HR professionals who are building careers to learn at their own pace in their own space.